- What is the Cost of Purchasing a Home: Is It Different for a First-Time Homebuyer

 What is the Cost of a Single-Family Home Inspection and Written Report for a First-Time Homebuyer

-According to the HUD, or the Department of Housing and Urban Development, the national average home inspection fees, or the average cost of a home inspection and report:
+According to the Department of Housing and Urban Development, HUD for short, the national average home inspection fees, or the average cost of a home inspection and report:

 “Costs vary dramatically, depending on the region, size, and age of the house, scope of services, and other factors.
 A typical range might be $300-$500, but consider the value of the home inspection in terms of the investment being made.
 Cost does not necessarily reflect quality.
 HUD Does not regulate home inspection fees.”https://www.hud.gov/program_offices/housing/sfh/insp/inspfaq